qrqiuren/site-myhdl-dev/guide.md

 Background info
 ===============

-The [dev.myhdl.org] website aims to document all aspects of the development process of the MyHDL project.
+The [dev.myhdl.org] website documents all aspects of the development process of the MyHDL project.

 MyHDL's original developer, [jandecaluwe-mail], is MyHDL's BDFL.
 He has the